BNP Paribas Primrose Bordeaux

 Frenchman Marc Gicquel took the singles titles at the tournament's second and fourth edition, in 2009 and 2011.

 The BNP Paribas Primrose Bordeaux is a professional tennis tournament played on outdoor red clay courts.
 It is currently part of the ATP Challenger Tour 175.
 It is held annually at the Villa Primrose in Bordeaux, France, since 2008.
+In 2025 the event was voted “ATP Challenger 175 tournament of the year”.

 Marc Gicquel was the only player to win two singles titles (no doubles title similar case so far).
 Martin Kližan won both singles and double titles the same year.